bright/new-www/_posts/2018-03-06-how-to-call-a-load-balanced-ecs-service.md

 image: /images/ecs-service/containers.jpeg
 ---

 A service running ECS can call plethora of AWS APIs.
 It can read messages from queues, publish messages to SNS topics, query a database.
 These are all valid ways to communicate with the service.
-However, often the most appropriate way is to call the service through an HTTP API exposed by it.
-In this post I'll describe how to configure a ECS service running inside VPC so that other services can call its API.
+However, often the most appropriate way is to call the service by an HTTP API.
+In this post I'll describe how to configure an ECS service running inside VPC so that other services can call its API.

 # Deploy an ECS service to multiple hosts

 Whenever we care about availability of a service running inside AWS, we need to have it running in at least 2 availability zones.
-For that reason when defining the ECS Cluster Auto Scaling Group we need to specficy at least to VPC Subnets running in different availability zones.
+For that reason when defining the ECS Cluster Auto Scaling Group we need to specify at least to VPC Subnets running in different availability zones.

 ```json
 "ECSMainCluster": {